+D4

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit • o nine courses of measure? or one yea r at Dartmouth.
+Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х 1 · · Equivalent to 9 courses or one year at Dartmouth.

 D5 Indicate all items required of transfer students to apply for admission: